Evigael Perez 1936 - 2020 - Obituary

-Robstown - Evigael Balboa Perez, 84, went to be with our Heavenly Father on July 12, 2020.
+Evigael "Mickie" B. Perez, 84, went to be with our Heavenly Father on July 12, 2020.
 She was born on January 27, 1936 in Alice, Texas to Antonio and Maria Alvarado Balboa.
 She was a Catholic and was a cafeteria manager for the Robstown Independent School District for 35 years.
 She was a loving mother, sister, aunt, grandmother, great-grandmother and friend who will be dearly missed.

 She goes home to the Lord to reunite with her husband, Jose De Jesus Perez, Sr., her sister, Orfalinda Vela; and her brothers, Ramiro, Antonio, Adan, Ismael, Abel and Pedro Balboa.